Set A Budget

 As always, your budget will determine what you can have for lunch.
 An upside to planning your meals and making them at home is that you save a lot of money.
 As much as we love takeaways, neither our budgets nor bellies would be able to keep up with having fried chicken and chips five times a week.

 Are you just aiming for lunch at work or would you like to expand it to breakfast and dinner?
 With good planning comes great meals.
-Invest in freezer grade plastic lunch boxes and cook all your meals over the weekend and stock them in the freezer until the night before you plan on eating them.
+Invest in freezer-grade plastic lunch boxes, cook all your meals over the weekend and stash them in the freezer until the night before you plan on eating them.

-Variety is the spice of life, right.
+Variety is the spice of life, right?
 That goes for weekly meals as well.
 No matter how much you love prawn cocktails, having them every day for six weeks in a row is not a good idea.
-After that you’d not eat any shellfish again.
-Dedicate certain days of the week to a certain meal, like meat free Monday or taco Tuesday… well, they don’t have to sound flashy but you get the picture.
+After that, you won’t eat shellfish again!
+Dedicate certain days of the week to a certain meal, like meat-free Monday or Taco Tuesday.
+They don’t have to sound flashy but you get the picture.

 The price and availability of certain types of fruit and vegetables are directly linked to the seasons.
-If you are not too sure which fruit and veg are available in the particular season you are in then don’t stress – as always, we have your back.
+If you’re not too sure which fruit and veg are available in the current season as always, we have your back.
 Check out our awesome Fruit & Veg Seasonal Chart here.

-A great trick – if you’re not banting – is to cook a big fat pot of rice (we recommend brown, always) and then planning around that.
-It saves a lot of time, money and effort to approach your meal plans around which carbs you are serving with each serving… and rice helps a lot in that department.
+A great trick – if you’re not banting – is to cook a big fat pot of rice (we recommend brown, always) and then plan around that.
+It saves a lot of time, money and effort.
+Rice is also very versatile, goes with any meat or veg and fills you up nicely.